syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 Depending on how the application needs to be accessed, a simple IP address or DNS record can be used.
 Please remember the private or public IP address of the instance to assign it to a DNS record.

 If a DNS record (public or private) is used, it is recommended to setup HTTPS using SSL certificates.
-If there are certificates, they can be uploaded to the same directory as the docker-compose file.
+If there are certificates, they can be uploaded to the same directory as the docker compose file.
 Next uncomment the following lines in `jupyterhub_config.py`:

 ```[python]
 #c.JupyterHub.ssl_key = os.environ['SSL_KEY']